Chief Development Officer

 Supervises: Sr. Major Gift Officer, Membership Manager, Events Director, Director of Operations, Foundation and Corporate Giving Manager

-To succeed as Development Director, we have identified three primary areas of responsibility – grouped into Fundraising, Relationship Building, and Management
+To succeed as Chief Development Officer, we have identified three primary areas of responsibility – grouped into Fundraising, Relationship Building, and Management:

 - Developing Budget and Fundraising Strategy.
 Develop the annual income budgets for the organizations and develop annual fundraising strategy.